jcoliver/2019-08-22-lc-tucson/index.md

           Others editors that you can use are
           <a href="https://notepad-plus-plus.org/">Notepad++</a> or
           <a href="https://www.sublimetext.com/">Sublime Text</a>.
-          <strong>Be aware that you must
-            add its installation directory to your system path.</strong>
           Please ask your instructor to help you do this.
         </p>
       </article>